 It took him a short while more to notice her state of consciousness, and when he did, he suddenly seemed to lose his appetite.
 "What do you want now, woman?"
 The Nord sighed, visibly irritated.
 Gods, she was so thankful that she'd learnt Telekinesis at the College, or else she never would have been able to hide his mask under her pillow, bed-ridden as she was.
 His expression of vivid frustration was always a delight to see, if one was to ask her.

 He looked around puzzled, and then looked at her sourly, and the woman mentally laughed.
-He could tell she was behind the disappearance of his beloved possession, no doubt; it was sure to rub him the wrong way, and that was just terrific, in Malvina's opinion.
+He could tell she was behind the disappearance of his beloved possession, no doubt.
+It was sure to rub him the wrong way, and that was just terrific, in Malvina's opinion.
 Still, she would need to inflict a lot more harm than that before she would feel that all the embarrassment he'd caused her the last few days was fully compensated.

 Forgetting about her plans for revenge for a second, the thief's curiosity was elicited by a stray thought.
 "Tell me… what did the Captain said when he saw you carrying my unconscious body onto the ship?"
 The Breton thought she saw the corner of his lips twitch ever so slightly, but her vision was a bit too blurry to be sure.

 He lifted an eyebrow sarcastically.
 "Who said I carried you?"
-He countered her question, and, by the Nine, he was definitely hiding a smirk in that very moment.
+He countered her question, and, by the Eight, he was definitely hiding a smirk in that very moment.
 Malvina refrained from shuddering at the possible meanings behind such an occurrence.
 That vile man… she wouldn't have been surprised to hear he'd dragged her around town in a bag of Ash Yams.

 She shook her head.
 "Then how in Oblivion did I get on this blasted ship?"
 Did she really want to know?
 Malvina herself was unsure of that.
 Uncertainty never stopped her before, though (as her beat body could attest), so of course she asked anyway!